Germany Global Network

 • Patience signals thoroughness

-The German B2B Decision-Making Process
+The 3-Step German B2B Decision Process

 1

-Step 1: Initial Contact (Low Commitment)
+Step 1: Initial Contact (Data Collection)

 2

-Step 2: Internal Evaluation (Invisible to You)
+Step 2: Internal Validation (Invisible Phase)

 3